Producer railway cars

 For any cancellation, the Canadian Grain Commission will cancel the cars and advise the railways, administrator and producer.

-Completing the Declaration of Eligibility of the Class form
+Completing the declaration of eligibility form

 If a producer is using an administrator, the producer is responsible for signing the declaration form and sending it to the administrator before the producer loads a car.
 If a producer is self-administering a car and it is being shipped to a licensed terminal elevator, the producer must send a copy of the signed declaration form to the terminal elevator before the car is unloaded there.